jmalk/seven-segment-display/README.md

 There's been lots of churn as I discover bits of part 1 that weren't actually working as intended.
 But overall, the separation of gather input, convert it, output it has survived reasonably well.
 Instead of gather input you now have a `setInterval` which grabs the current time every half second.
 It is made into a string by `function timeToString({hours: number, minutes: number, seconds: number}): string` so that formatting logic could easily be changed in isolation.

 My main concern at the moment is that I'm generating too many files.
 E.g. left-pad could quite happily live inside time-to-string, since that's purely a formatting concern, not yet shared.

+### Part Three: Ticker Tape

+The input / process / output split has worked out quite well.
+Part one was all about process, i.e. getting from input string `'123'` to an output of seven-segment characters.
+Part two replaced the command line input with checking the current time.

+In this part we replace the straightforward `console.log` output with a more complex ticker tape.

+The main coupling I see is that the ticker tape expects data in a particular format - a string broken up by new lines.
+This is very tied to how I chose to implement the "process" bit of the code.

+There's also lots of sneakier bits of coupling in there.
+Such as, if the itemWidth divided by tickerTapeWidth is not a whole number, it doesn't scroll smoothly forever.
+If the intervals of the time-checking interval and the ticker updating interval were radically different, who knows what might happen?
+They're in different files so it'd be easy to change one, unaware of the other.

+One tactic I chose in this section was to extract string-manipulating functions into a single helper library.
+Hopefully that keeps the intent of "business logic" modules more clear.